Consensys/doc.goquorum/docs/tutorials/contracts/account-funds-transfers.md

     var accountABalance = await getAccountBalance(host, accountA);
     console.log("Account A has an updated balance of: " + accountABalance);
     var accountBBalance = await getAccountBalance(host, accountB);
-    console.log("Account B has an updatedbalance of: " + accountBBalance);
+    console.log("Account B has an updated balance of: " + accountBBalance);
     }
     ```